bor0/gidti/manuscript/chapter4.md

 mymap f (x::xs) = (f x) :: (mymap f xs)
 ```

 Note that `::` is used by the built-in `List` type, and is equivalent to `Cons` we've used earlier.
 However, since `::` is an infix operator, it has to go between the two arguments.
+The value `[]` represents the empty list and is equivalent to `End`.
 In addition, the built-in `List` type is polymorphic.

 X> ### Exercise 14
 X>